kristinemlarson/gnssrefl/README.md

 The goal is to make a valid daily average - for this reason, we have two required inputs for quality control.
 The first is called a *median filter* value.
 This input helps remove large outliers.
 For each day, a median RH is found.
 Then all values larger than the *median filter* value from the median RH are thrown out.

 Here is an example from one of our use cases.
-The median filter value is set to remove those larger outliers before we compute daily averages.
+You can easily see that there are some very large outliers, and an average could be impacted by them.

 <img width=400 src=https://raw.githubusercontent.com/kristinemlarson/gnssrefl/master/tests/use_cases/mchn_1.png>

-The daily average
+However, if you use a median filter value of say 0.25 to 0.35 meters, the big outliers will be removed before you compute the daily average.
-is computed with the remaining RH values.
-The second required input to the code sets a limit for how many satellite arcs are considered sufficient for a daily average.
-If you had 5 arcs, e.g., you might not want to compare that with another day where 100 arcs were available.
+The second required input to <code>daily_avg</code> sets a limit for how many satellite arcs are considered sufficient to create a trustworth daily average.
+If you had 5 arcs, for example, you probably would not want to compare that with another day where 100 arcs were available.
 The number of tracks required varies a lot depending on the azimuth mask and the number of frequencies available.
+If you are not sure what values to use at your GNSS site, run it once with very minimal constraints.
+The code provides some feedback plots that will let you pick better values.

 <code>download_rinex</code> can be useful if you want to
 download RINEX v2.11 or 3 files (using the version flag) without using